 1] Enable Data Collection for Reliability Monitor

 Reliability Monitor uses data provided by the RAC Agent scheduled task.
-Reliability Monitor will start displaying a Stability Index rating and specific event information 24 hours after system installation.
+Reliability Monitor will display a Stability Index rating and specific event information 24 hours after the system is installed.

 2] Reset Reliability Monitor

-If Reliability Monitor is already open, then close and reopen it.
-After a reset, Reliability Monitor may take up to 24 hours to display results again.
+If the Reliability Monitor is already open, then close and reopen it.
+After a reset, the Reliability Monitor may take up to 24 hours to display results again.

-After you have tried out one of the two procedures mentioned above successfully, the Reliability Monitor should be working properly.
+After you have successfully tried one of the two procedures mentioned above, the Reliability Monitor should be working properly.